w-turney/Deforestation-tracker/readme.md

 ## Future improvements

 - Implementing a full user account system with persistent authentication.
-- Improved trend analysis and visualisations
+- More detailed trend analysis and visualisations
-- Production-ready deployment and security configuration

 ---